 For some people drinking alcohol is one way to decompress, relieve stress, and relax after an especially tiring day or week.
 Others do it out of peer pressure.
 Shy people do it to lose their inhibitions and enjoy or even survive social situations they cannot get out of.
 Whatever the motivation is, if done on occasion, this could be a relatively harmless way to live a balanced lifestyle.
 But as with all other things in life, too much of something, even a good thing, could be harmful.
 Consume alcohol in excess, and it could lead to addiction.

 Addiction to alcohol could be a very big challenge, not only for the alcoholic but to the people around them as well.
+If you have recently completed a rehab program in a Toronto alcohol rehab facility, it’s important to recognize that while the hard part of treatment is over, the journey to recovery is ongoing.
+Leaving a rehab facility can be an exciting and liberating experience, but it can also be overwhelming as you navigate the challenges of transitioning back to everyday life.
 The road to recovery is, by far, not a straight and easy path, so it is much better to avoid having to face that road in the first place.
 Here are some ways to avoid being hooked on alcohol so that you can maintain and live a healthy lifestyle:

 #1 Know your limits